-Perdikaki-Patiopoulo is a mountain road with a length of 28.80 km (17.9mi), located in the northeastern part of Aetolia-Acarnania, Greece.
+Perdikaki-Patiopoulo is a mountain road located in the northeastern part of Aetolia-Acarnania, Greece.
 It’s one of the most dangerous roads in the world.
 We do not recommend you attempt this road if you are visiting Greece.
 It's not a fun drive to say the least.
 This is a mountain road with dangerous dropoffs.
 With drops that appear to be hundreds, if not a thousand feet to the side, experienced drivers are the only ones who should attempt this route.

-The surface of the road is gravel.
+The surface of the road is unpaved.
+It's 28.80 km (17.9mi) long.
 The route has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.
 The road is very steep.
 The elevation gain is 824m (2,706ft) with some sections up to 21.8%.
 Full of twists and turns, the road is also incredibly narrow and has a sheer drop on the edges with no rail to protect vehicles from plummeting off the edge.
 It’s used often by farmers and sheepherds all the year.

 Here’s a tip: don’t glance down at your phone on this motorway!
 It is meandering, hard to predict, and you may just end up at the bottom of a mountainside.
 The road starts in Perdikaki a village at an elevation of 700m above the sea level, and winds uphill to Patiopoulo, rising to an altitude of 1,160m.
 It’s an adrenaline junkies dream.
 The zone is prone to heavy mist and fog, and can be dangerous in low visibility conditions.